How to Generate the Sierpinski Triangle [2/10]

 can be painted in a different color.

-The top one is painted red, the left one is orange and the right one is painted cyan.
+The top vertex is colored red, the left vertex is orange, and the right vertex is cyan.

-This is accomplished by the last three statements of the source code.
+This is accomplished by the last three statements in the source code.

 [Run the program]

-[Click on the 'Next' button (on the page top) to read the next page, or press the F4 key]
+[Click the 'Next' button (at the top of the page) to read the next page, or press the F4 key]

 2. The Three Inscribed Triangles

-The next step of generating the Sierpinski triangle is to draw three inscribed
+The next step of generating the Sierpinski Triangle involves drawing three

-smaller triangles.
-Each of the three inscribed triangles can use the same color
+Each of the three inscribed triangles can be colored to match the vertex it touches.

 [Run the program by clicking the 'Run' button]

-each side of the big triangle need to be computed.
-In the source code, the mid-points are
+the mid-points of each side of the large triangle need to be computed first.

-Each of the three mid-points is later visualized in a different color (purple, azure and olive).
+Each mid-point is visualized in a different color: purple, azure, and olive.

 [Run the program]

-Since ZedLX doesn't have a built-in function for calculating mid-points, a user-defined function MidPoint is provided at the end of the source code.
-There are many possible implementations of this function.
-The source code provides three implementations, where only the last one is actually used in this program.
+Since ZedLX does not have a built-in function for calculating mid-points, a user-defined function called MidPoint is provided at the end of the source code.
+There are many possible implementations of this function, and the source code includes three variations, where only the last one is used in this program.

 3. A Function for Drawing